mastodon/documentation/content/en/admin/elasticsearch.md

 ## Installing Elasticsearch {#install}

 {{< hint style="info" >}}
-Mastodon is tested with ElasticSearch version 7.
-It should support OpenSearch, as well as ElectisSearch versions 6 and 8, but those setups are not officially supported.
+Mastodon is tested with Elasticsearch version 7.
+It should support OpenSearch, as well as Elasticsearch versions 6 and 8, but those setups are not officially supported.
 {{< /hint >}}

 Elasticsearch requires a Java runtime.
 If you don’t have Java already installed, do it now.
 Assuming you are logged in as `root`: